linode/apl-docs/docs/ce-settings.md

 ### Otomi

-Settings and feature flags that influence the way otomi behaves.
+Change settings and feature flags that influence the way otomi behaves.

 | Setting | Description |
 | --- | --- |